-- (a) Critical emergencies. - (b) Athletic or other organizational trips. - (c) Illness certified by the College Physician or his authorized representative.
+- (a) Critical emergencies. - (b) Athletic or other extra-curricular trips, or field trips in certain courses. - (c) Illness certified by the College Physician or his authorized representative.

 Medical excuses will be issued only to students who fall within one of three classifications: